-Massage is a manual therapy that manipulates the soft tissues and decreases muscle tension, pain, stress and depression.
+Massage is a manual therapy that manipulates the soft tissues and decreases muscle tension, pain, and stress.

-Therapeutic massage involves the manipulation of the soft tissue structures of the body to prevent and alleviate pain, discomfort, muscle spasm, and stress; and, to promote health and wellness.
+Therapeutic massage involves the manipulation of the soft tissue structures of the body to prevent and alleviate pain, discomfort, muscle spasm, and stress as well as to promote health and wellness.
 AMTA (American Massage Therapy Association) defines Massage as, “a manual soft tissue manipulation that includes holding, causing movement, and/or applying pressure to the body.”